cicl-stanford/whats-that-sound/README.md

 ### plots

-Plots of the figures included in the paper
+Results plots as shown in the paper.

 ## Images